IT Project Management: 20 Questions to Ask When Taking over a Project

-It may be that the current project manager is leaving the company, have been promoted to new responsibilities, or the company needs him to take over another project more related with his background.
+It may be that the current project manager is leaving the company, having been promoted to new responsibilities, or the company needs that person to take over another project more related to their background.
 It may be that the project did not have a project manager and now someone is needed to take over, or it may be a late or over budget project that the organization needs you to “fix”.

-You are facing a significant challenge ahead of you; the project performance reports could be inaccurate, technical designs could be incomplete and have missed key user requirements or proper risk planning could have not been performed.
+You are facing a significant challenge ahead of you; the project performance reports could be inaccurate, technical designs could be incomplete and have missed key user requirements, the project plan could be incomplete or proper risk planning could have not been performed.
 The degree of uncertainty for you as the project manager is very high, that’s why it is recommended to perform an assessment of how the project has been run so far, reviewing each previous phase to raise relevant alarms and recommend corrective actions.

 To support this assessment, following are 20 questions to ask when taking over an IT project:

 1. Has a Project Charter been developed and signed off by the sponsor and key stakeholders?

 2. Does the project have a developed business case that demonstrates its benefit and alignment with the strategic objectives of the organization?

 3. Is there a technical feasibility evaluation for the project?

 4. Has a general technical design document been developed?

 5. Is there evidence that the business owners and users reviewed the functional design, and that their input was included in the final document?

 6. For all system components, did the development phase start after technical design was finalized?